Oluwakemi-moyin/capstone_project_customerdata/README.md

    - BASIC SUBSCRIPTION has the most number of subscribers (distinct count of 10) as compared to other plans.

 7. Insights(Strategic Implications to the Business)
    - The Company has not been able to retain its customers.
-None of the past customers for subscription period 2022/2023 renewed their subscription.
+None of the past customers for subscription period 2022/2023 renewed their subscription, although some did not cancel      their subscription.
-   - The Company's Subscription Revenue greatly declined by 20% in the year 2023/2024 subscription period.
+   - The Company's Subscription Revenue greatly declined by 20% in the year 2023/2024 subscription period, this might be due to both the number of subscribers which is 33.33%(8       subscribers) lower compared to the 2022/2023 subscription period(there were 12 subscribers).

 ### Conclusion
 ---

+A survey can be carried out to get more understanding of what caused the decline in Revenue in terms of the prices and what customers feel about using their services.
+However, these are my recommendations;
+- Emphasis should be placed on BASIC type and its prices can be adjusted a bit higher to cause Revenue to increase.
-JUNE is the best sales month for the Subscription company followed by FEBRUARY probably due to Valentine's celebration.
+- JUNE is the best sales month for the Subscription company followed by FEBRUARY probably due to Valentine's celebration.
-The Company can focus on subscription bonuses e.g referral bonuses, buy 2years get 1month free or reductions in prices for renewals to boost sales yet higher so as to retain its present customers and also bring back old customers.
+- The Company can focus on subscription bonuses e.g referral bonuses, buy 2years get 1month free, reductions in prices,etc for renewals to boost sales higher and thereafter,       company's revenue so as to retain its present customers, increase the numbers of subscribers and also bring back old customers i.e causing them to renew subscriptions.
-A survey can be carried out to get more understanding of what caused the decline and what made the first set of customers leave.

                                                                |D|
 ## Average Revenue by Region, Subscription types
 ---